 But does the same thing happen with cannabis smoke?

-That said, the researchers did note that the effects of cannabis smoke “is surprisingly different from that of tobacco.”
+Despite some similarities like damaging cilia, the effects of cannabis smoke “is surprisingly different from that of tobacco,” a recent study states.

 While the most common serious respiratory consequences from smoking tobacco are chronic obstructive pulmonary disease (COPD) and lung cancer, the “epidemiological evidence that smoking cannabis causes either of these is scant.”